OpenPeppol is a member-driven non-profit Association set up as an Association Internationale Sans But Lucratif (AISBL) under Belgian law.

 The Coordinating Committee is composed of the leaders of each of the Domain and Stakeholder Communities and is chaired by one of its members.

 The Chairperson may be appointed by the Managing Committee or elected by the Committee members.

-The Agreement Revision Board is responsible for development of the Service Provider Agreement and the Peppol Authority Agreement, which provides the legal basis for participation in the delivery of Peppol services.
+The Agreements, Policies and Procedures CMB is responsible for development of the Service Provider Agreement and the Peppol Authority Agreement, which provides the legal basis for participation in the delivery of Peppol services.

-The Agreement Revision Board is established by the Managing Committee.
+The Agreements, Policies and Procedures CMB is established by the Managing Committee.
 Any proposal for amendments to the agreement documents will be raised to the Managing Committee for consideration.

 The Operating Office provides day-to-day support to the Secretary General to ensure the smooth running of the Association.